ZunairUddin/colourPicker/README.md

-# Simple colourPicker for Beginners
+# Simple JavaScript colourPicker for Beginners